Launch App

 Passkey is the preferred method of interacting with Templar for a couple types of users.

-• If you don’t have a NEAR wallet & don’t want to create one, this is your best option.
+• If you don’t have a smart contract based wallet & don’t want to create one, this is your best option.

 • If you’ve never created a crypto wallet you can still interact with Templar by depositing directly from an exchange and withdraw your stablecoins back to an exchange